Yes, you CAN sell a business that trades only through marketplaces like Amazon. Victoria Duff explains when to sell and what to expect.

 Fees and commissions

-Other brokers will vary, but at Latona’s we do not charge up-front fees, and have a commission of 15% of the selling price which includes marketing and administrative costs.
+Small brokers will charge commission in the region of 15% of the selling price which includes marketing and administrative costs.
 It is paid by the seller and comes out of escrow funds.

 Finding a buyer